-I would stay at the Colonial Backpackers Resort, which was far out in a semi-forest and had excellent rooms, before going across.
-The absence of typical hostel structures made it a special location, and the modest wooden huts added to the sense of seclusion in the forest.
+Before going across, I would stay at the Colonial Backpackers Resort, which was far out in a semi-forest and had cozy, secluded rooms.
+The absence of typical hostel structures made it an exceptional location, and the modest wooden huts added to the sense of seclusion in the forest.

 Do not Mention the Cane Toads

 We heard the notorious cane toads singing in the rain, which made for a fascinating night.
 A botched bug-killing attempt caused by overzealousness has turned this into a minor humiliation.
-They imported cane toads from another country because some bugs were damaging crops, and the cane toads determined that eliminating the bugs was insufficient.
-As a result, they ran amok across substantial portions of Australia, harming their distinctive environment.
+They imported cane toads from another country because some bugs were damaging crops.
+The cane toads determined that eliminating the bugs was insufficient.
+As a result, they ran amok across substantial portions of Australia, harming their unique environment.
 The cane toad is not the only unpleasant incident involving native life; household cats also regularly kill birds and other native small animals.

 We Are off to Fraser Island

 The setting was ideal for a four-by-four off-road adventure.
 I chose Sand Island Safaris since they concentrate on small-group tours.
-As I said previously, Billy Connolly went to this location.
-I decided it should be on my list because it appeared tropical.
-More on those later, as he showed a couple more gems.
+Billy Connolly went to this location on his tour.
+I also decided it should be on my list to experience a tropical island.

 With a few clouds drifting by, the weather appeared calmer after clearing up earlier in the day.
-Unlucky toads that did not survive the night were visible as I strolled around the hostel and along the neighboring roadways.
+Unlucky toads that did not survive the night were visible as I strolled around the hostel and the neighboring roadways.
 I eventually reached what I thought to be a coastline after traveling a little further.
-I could see my next location as I looked across the bay at a shadowy figure off in the distance.
+I could see my following location as I looked across the bay at a shadowy mass in the distance.

-Later that morning, I went back to the hostel when I ran into our tour guide.
+Later that morning, I returned to the hostel when I ran into our tour guide.
 Trevor was a short man with strange facial hair that appeared to have been cut without a mirror.
-With Minjun, a Korean man, Richard, a Swiss man, and Lisa and Jack, a couple from Newcastle, England, we boarded a ship together and traveled to Fraser Island in our four-by-four vehicle.
-In addition to our gathering, we noticed that several other off-road vehicles had come to the island.
+With Minjun, a Korean man, Richard, a Swiss man, and Lisa and Jack, a couple from Newcastle, England, we boarded a ship together.
+We traveled to Fraser Island in our four-by-four vehicle.
+In addition to our gathering, several other off-road cars had come to the island.

-Due to the rainy weather, we were able to drive wherever on the island.
-Trevor had told us that this had not been possible in previous weeks.
+Due to the rainy weather, we could drive wherever.
+Trevor had told us this was impossible in previous weeks as vehicles could get bogged in super dry sands.
 Dingoes were visible on a nearby hill as we landed.
-How did they get there, and for how long had they been cut off from the mainland?
+I wondered how long they had been cut off from the mainland.

 We followed a nature trail.
-Trevor assured us that he would drive and wait for us at the other end.
+Trevor assured us he would drive and wait for us at the other end.
 We had no idea how long it would be as it meandered alongside a river and through tall trees draped in twisting vines, giving the impression that we were in a real jungle.
 We were happy to see him again after too many miles to count.
-As Trevor informed us of the surroundings and the history of this special island, we climbed back onto the four-by-four.
-Inland, there are lakes, rivers, forests, and enormous dunes that are of the same magnitude as this sandbank.
+As Trevor informed us of this remarkable island's surroundings and history, we climbed back onto the four-by-four.
+Inland lakes, rivers, forests, and enormous dunes are of the same magnitude as this sandbank.
 To ensure that we were not alone with dangerous creatures, I sensed hesitation from the nearby guides to go swimming.

-After breakfast, we eventually left and went to see the Maheno, a ship that served as both New Zealand's and Australia's joint medical ship during World War 1.
-It washed ashore on Fraser Island in 1935 because of some extremely strong weather.
+After breakfast, we eventually left and went to see the Maheno, which served as both New Zealand's and Australia's joint medical ship during World War 1.
+It washed ashore on Fraser Island in 1935 because of extreme weather.
 After some unsuccessful attempts to move it, it was left in place.
-Despite how decrepit it appeared; it is a well-known monument.
-We had been warned not to approach too closely because of obvious reasons, but the ship had all but vanished, leaving just a spectral silhouette of rusted metal.
+Despite how decrepit it appeared, it is a well-known monument.
+We had been warned not to approach too closely for obvious reasons.
+However, the ship had vanished, leaving just a spectral silhouette of rusted metal.

 Later the same day, we went for a stroll across some sizable dunes.
 I had the impression that I was in an alien environment.
 We also discovered that the sand is constantly moving.
 The weather would always determine how it developed.
 We then drove to Indian Head, where the sea was so bright that we saw fish swimming and jumping next to an outcrop of more exposed black rock.
 Being in such a location with sunshine and clear waters was hard to believe where I was only two days ago in the city.